Conor Daly: GP2 Series

 Daly competed in the 2013 GP2 Series season season-opener at Sepang International Circuit with Hilmer Motorsport.
 He finished seventh in the sprint race and scored two championship points.

-For 2014, Daly competed with Venezuela GP Lazarus for eighteen of the 22 rounds, with a best finish of seventh place in the sprint race at the Hungaroring.
+In 2014, Daly competed with Venezuela GP Lazarus for 18 of the 22 rounds, with a best finish of seventh place in the sprint race at the Hungaroring.

 IndyCar Series

-Part-time rides (2013–2015)
+Part-time rides (2013, 2015)

 Daly drove in the 2013 Indianapolis 500 for A. J. Foyt Enterprises.
 He finished the race in 22nd position.

 In 2015, Daly subbed in for Rocky Moran Jr. at the Long Beach GP with Dale Coyne Racing.
 He then returned for the 2015 Indianapolis 500 in the Smithfield Foods "Fueled by Bacon" special run by Schmidt Peterson Motorsports, but was forced to retire before the green flag due to a mechanical failure.
-He replaced James Hinchcliffe for three rounds following Hinchcliffe's injury from a practice crash leading up to the Indy 500.
-He finished sixth at the second race at Detroit.
+Daly replaced James Hinchcliffe for three rounds following Hinchcliffe's injury from a practice crash leading up to the Indy 500.
+Daly finished sixth at the second race at Detroit.